huangsam/java-trial/README.md

 Playground to assess new features and popular libraries on Java LTS versions.

-Check out my [Kotlin Trial] and [Scala Trial] to learn more about other JVM stacks!
+Check out my [Kotlin Trial] and [Scala Trial] to try out the other JVM stacks!

 <img src="images/java-trial.webp" alt="Java logo" width="250px" />